ADD CONDITION

 Warnings and Precautions

-If a patient experiences a severe sore throat that persists for more than two days, or if it is accompanied or followed by symptoms such as headache, rash, swelling, nausea, or vomiting, it is imperative to consult a healthcare professional promptly, as these may indicate a serious underlying condition.
+Patients experiencing a severe sore throat that persists for more than two days, or is accompanied by headache, rash, swelling, nausea, or vomiting, should seek medical attention promptly, as these symptoms may indicate a serious underlying condition.

 Side Effects